-Pedro Gouveia e Melo is an associate with the EU and competition law practice group.
-His practice focuses on different aspects of EU Law and EC and Portuguese competition law, including merger control, market dominance, restrictive agreements and practices and state aid.
-Pedro joined the firm as a junior associate in 2002 and became an associate in 2004.
+Pedro joined the firm in September 2002 as a Junior Associate and has become an Associate with the Group following his admission to the Lisbon Bar in November 2004.
 He received an LL.M. degree from the College of Europe in Bruges in 2002 and a Law degree from the Catholic University Law School (Lisbon) in 2001.
+He has written several articles on European and Portuguese Competition Law.